PedroChacin/Limbo-HackFEVM/Diary.md

 ### What is a Data DAO

 Yes, that is a good Question.
 I am a Developer in this Space and never heard of a the word Data DAO.
 That means its new.
 But the name is already quite self explantory.
-Data can be everything.
+Data can be anything.
 How many miles you were walking today.
 The tweet that you send out.
 The Markdown file that I am writing, right now.
 As we already know, a DAO is a club.
 So a Data DAO has to be a Club for Dataowners.
 You are joining a Data DAO of running People.